How does mirrorless cameras foxus

 Tracking focus points are particularly useful for capturing fast-moving subjects.
 When activated, the camera will continuously track and adjust the focus on the subject as it moves within the frame.
 This ensures that the subject remains in focus, even if it moves towards or away from the camera.

-See also Best nikon mirrorless camera for professional photography
+See also Best new mirrorless cameras

 Using Focus Points effectively